Cippo95/nvidia-fan-control/README.md

 4. Execute `make all` and you will have your binary.

 In case this repository gets more attention, I can look to make this process available directly in my repo, since it should all be open source software.

+### Comment on different solutions

+I have seen many different solutions:
+- Some being more simple with just temperature/fan speed steps, no hysteresis... just too simple.
+- Some using the nvidia-settings commands causing in game stuttering at regular intervals.
+- Some being very complex:
+  - Many lines of code doing... to be honest I don't know what.
+  - GreenWithEnvy (nice software) but too heavy to just adjust fan speed.